University of Peradeniya: Officers

 The chancellor is the head of the university and is responsible for awarding all the academic degrees.
 Usually, the chancellor is a distinguished person in an academic discipline.
 Otherwise, it is a member of the clergy or a distinguished person from civil society.
 The President of Sri Lanka appoints the chancellor.
 The position is mainly ceremonial and duties are usually carried out by the vice-chancellor.
-The current chancellor of the university is Prof. M.A.K.L Dissanayake.
+The current chancellor of the university is M.A.K.L Dissanayake.